tldr-pages/tldr/pages/common/git-secret.md

 # git secret

-> Bash tool which stores private data inside a git repo.
+> Bash tool which stores private data inside a Git repository.
 > More information: <https://github.com/sobolevn/git-secret>.

 - Initialize `git-secret` in a local repository: